nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 | FW_SERIALIZATION_TYPE_ID       | Enables serializing the type ID  | 0 (off) | 0 (off) 1 (on)    |
 | FW_SERIALIZATION_TYPE_ID_BYTES | Defines size of serialization ID | 4       | 1 - 4             |

-**Note:** smaller values for FW_SERIALIZATION_TYPE_ID_BYTES  means that less data storage is needed, but also limits the number of types that can be defined.
+**Note:** Smaller values for FW_SERIALIZATION_TYPE_ID_BYTES  means that less data storage is needed, but also limits the number of types that can be defined.
 FW_SERIALIZATION_TYPE_ID is required to have type IDs in the buffer and thus to introspect what type is contained in the buffer.

 ### Buffer Sizes

-Many of the built in F´ data types define buffer sizes that allow them to be passed as a com buffer type, sent out through the ground interface, serialized and more.
-This section will discuss the com buffer configuration, command, channel, event, parameter and other buffer size arguments.
+Many of the built-in F´ data types define buffer sizes that allow them to be passed as a com buffer type, sent out through the ground interface, serialized, and more.
+This section will discuss the com buffer configuration, command, channel, event, parameter, and other buffer size arguments.

 The com buffer must be able to store all the other types such that they can all be passed as generic communication.
 Thus FW_COM_BUFFER_MAX_SIZE must be large enough to hold each buffer size **and** the header data for each type.
 Thus these